-Ghee, a kind of clarified butter without water, made by slowly cooking butter and separating milk solids from the butter, is the popular ingredient of Asian Kitchens, especially India.
-You may need Ghee Substitutes if you run out of it or are looking for a vegan option or are just trying to replace ghee for dietary reasons.
+Ghee, a kind of clarified butter without water, made by slowly cooking butter and separating milk solids from the butter, is a popular ingredient in Asian Kitchens, especially in India.
+You may need Ghee Substitutes if you run out of it or are looking for a vegan option or are just trying to replace ghee for dietary reasons like lactose intolerance.
 This post contains a detailed list of Ghee Alternatives that you may find interesting and useful.

-As I type this post for my readers who might be looking for the substitutes for ghee for various reasons, I feel overwhelmed as ghee has played an incredible part in my health and life.
+As I type this post for my readers who might be looking for healthier alternative for ghee for various reasons, I feel overwhelmed as ghee has played an incredible part in my health and life.
 Those who have been reading my blog already are aware that Ghee is the secret ingredient of so many recipes that I have posted.
-In fact, a few of my baking recipes also include desi ghee and in my humble opinion, ghee did take those recipes to another level.
+In fact, a few of my baking recipes also include desi ghee, and in my humble opinion, ghee did take those recipes to another level.
+Find few recipes here: Wheat Apple Cobbler, Eggless Sweet Potato Pie and Sugar Free Pumpkin Muffins.

 What is Ghee?

 Ghee is aromatic and nutty clarified butter.
-It's made using the butter from the milk by slowly cooking it in a heavy bottomed pan till the water and milk solids separate from it.
-Made generally using cow's milk, ghee is easily made at Indian households and it's the recommended as the best for kids.
+It's made using the butter from the milk by slowly cooking it in a heavy-bottomed pan till the water and milk solids separate from it.
+Made generally using cow's milk, ghee is easily made in Indian households and it's recommended as the best for kids.

-Ghee has a high smoking point and can be used for high-heating.
+Ghee, a dairy product has a high smoke point and can be used for high heating.
 Indian food is mostly made in ghee and ghee lovers would always opt for dishes made exclusively in ghee.
 Most popular include desi ghee parathas, Ghee tempering to Dal/ Lentils, Sweet dishes made in ghee, and a long list.

 Not just cooking, I have used ghee for massaging my daughter when she was a kid.
 Ghee acts as a healer as per Ayurveda.
 We use ghee for religious purposes as well.
 A Bhog made for God is always made in ghee.
 The lamp lit while doing Hindu Puja is with ghee in it.

-Being rich in Vitamin A, D, E and K, Ghee is indeed a great source of energy.
+Being rich in vitamins A, D, E, and K, Ghee is indeed a great source of energy and has several health benefits.
 It's great for lactose intolerant people as milk solids are separated from it while making it.
-It is considered as an healthy alternative to butter.
+It is considered as a healthy alternative to butter.
 When used in moderation, ghee is considered to be a healthy fat.
 Good for a healthy gut, ghee keeps you warm and is known to save you from cough and cold.
 [1]

 1. Coconut Oil

-Coconut oil has similar nutty flavor like ghee.
-Though low in smoking point, coconut oil can be used for cooking daily meals, baking desserts, or add creamy flavor to smoothies/ dips.
+Coconut oil has a similar nutty flavor to ghee.
+Though low in smoking point, coconut oil can be used for cooking daily meals, baking desserts, or adding creamy flavor to smoothies/ dips.
+It is easily used in place of ghee for all kinds of recipes-cooking, gravies, rice, or vegetable side dishes and is a perfect substitute.

-Generally, coconut oil can replace ghee in 1:1 ratio, that is, same amount of coconut oil is used as that of ghee, with no changes in the recipe.
+Generally, coconut oil can replace ghee in a 1:1 ratio, that is, the same amount of coconut oil is used as that of ghee, with no changes in the recipe.

 2. Olive Oil

 Olive Oil is a light liquid oil, unlike solid ghee.
-It's a popular and expensive oil that is used in pizza, pasta, fresh salads and breads.
+It's a popular and expensive oil that is used in making pizza, pasta, fresh salad dressings, and bread.

-It won't be very nutty like ghee but has a fresh aroma, is buttery and tastes like herbs, little bitter.
-Since it is in liquid state, it may be ideally used less than ghee and not in 1:1 ratio.
+It won't be very nutty like ghee but has a fresh aroma, and rich flavor, is buttery, and tastes like herbs, a little bitter.
+Since it is in a liquid state, it may be ideally used less than ghee and not in a 1:1 ratio.
 Perhaps, 1: ½-3/4 may work depending upon the recipe.
+It is the best ghee substitute for salads, pasta, and bread.
+I recommend using extra virgin olive oil for the best taste and flavor.

 3. Sesame Oil

-Sesame seeds are one of my favorite and I use them in pastas, Ladoos and on chili potatoes.
+Sesame seeds are one of my favorites and I use them in pastas, Ladoos, and on chili potatoes.
 They are naturally rich in oil and the sesame oil is indeed a healthy choice.

-Since sesame oil is also liquid at room temperature, you would need it less than ghee.
-A ratio of 1: ¾ works best for recipes substitutions.
+Unlike ghee, Sesame oil is not a solid fat and is liquid at room temperature.
+So, you would need it less than ghee.
+A ratio of 1: ¾ works best for recipe substitutions.
+It is ideal for deep frying as ghee has a high smoke point and is not advised to be used in deep frying food.

 4. Avocado Oil

-Avocado has nutty, grassy and mild flavor and is considered the best vegan ghee substitute.
+Avocado oil has a nutty, grassy, and mild flavor and is considered the best vegan ghee substitute.
 Mostly they taste like avocados.
+It has a high smoke point, making it suitable for high-heat cooking like frying and sautéing, and its mild, buttery flavor can mimic the richness of ghee in various dishes.

-From baking desserts to cooking pasta, avocado oil works best for low carb diets.
-It works with 1:1 ratio for recipes.
+From baking desserts to cooking pasta, avocado oil works best for low-carb diets.
+It works with a 1:1 ratio for recipes.

 5. Mustard Oil

-A very commonly Indian oil used in vegetable cooking is mustard oil.
-Strong in flavor, mustard oil has anti fungal properties making it best for Pickles and dry vegetables.
-It adds spicy touch to the vegetables.
+A very common Indian oil used in vegetable cooking is mustard oil.
+Strong in flavor, mustard oil has anti-fungal properties making it best for Pickles and dry vegetables.
+It adds a spicy touch to the vegetables.
+It's known for its distinct, pungent flavor that adds depth to dishes.
+Like ghee, mustard oil has a high smoke point, making it suitable for frying and sautéing.
 The ratio for substituting would be 1: ¾.
+It is perfect for high-heat cooking, especially deep frying.

-In few countries, it is not used for edible option.
+In a few countries, it is not used as an edible option.
 You may feel free to choose other substitutes for ghee.

 6. Sunflower Oil

-Sunflower oil has mild and little flavor.
+Sunflower oil has mild and little flavor and is a versatile oil.
 It doesn't add much flavor to the food which is cooked in it.
-It has high smoking point just like ghee and is best suited for frying food.
+It has a high smoking point just like ghee and is best suited for slow-cooking food.

-It can replace ghee in 1:1 ratio.
-You may use little less as sunflower is a liquid oil, unlike ghee.
+It can replace ghee in a 1:1 ratio.
+You may use a little less as sunflower is a liquid oil, unlike ghee.

 Ghee has no water and hence it doesn't splutter when cooked.
-Butter can substitute for ghee in 1:1 ratio.
+You may swap ghee with vegan butter as well.
+Butter can substitute for ghee in a one-to-one ratio.

 Yes, you may use ghee as an alternative to butter in the ratio 1:1.